jwuillou8/website/_other_projects/fno.md

 I view the work also as a practical investigation of the nature of Language.

-After having proven that these architecture can learn text, I am working on architecture improvements and benchmarking.
+I have achieved mixed results but am continuing to work on this in my free time.